Nankhatai (Indian Shortbread Cookies) step-by-step recipe with photos.

 Let the dough chill for 10-15 minutes so that they do not spread too much when baking.
 It is best to shape them and then chill.

 It is important to let the nankhatai cool on the baking tray.
-Do not handle them until they are cooled completely or they will crumble and fall apart.
+If you handle them before cooling, they will crumble and fall apart.

 Click here for more eggless cakes and cookies recipes.